Moo-Ack-Productions/MCprep/README.md

 Additional Help
 ======

 If you have troubles getting this addon to work, please contact me at TheDuckCow@live.com, and I will do my best to respond promptly to your questions.
-This addon is still heavily under construction, so this file may be out of date or largely incomplete.
+This addon is still heavily under construction, so this description may be out of date or largely incomplete.

 Moo-Ack!